rbohl/liferay-docs/developer/customization/articles/liferay-forms/01-form-field-types/02-rendering-form-fields.markdown

     these things:

     - Calls the FieldBase template, which is the template responsible to render the base of all fields.
-This template has a parameter called ContentRenderer that receives the html content specific of a field type.
+This template has a parameter called `contentRenderer` that receives the html content specific of a field type.

-    - Provides the markup for the slider field in the <input> tag.
+    - Provides the markup for the slider field in the `<input>` tag.

 Now that you have the template defined, you need to call it from a register template.